2006 Montenegrin independence referendum: Results

 Two organisations that were conducting a quick count, Montenegrin CDT and Serbian CeSID, had different projections of the referendum results.
-CeSID's initial projections were giving the "yes" option significant advantage, but as the evening progressed, they changed their projection and lowered the advantage of the "yes" option.
-This caused serious confusion among general public and sparked journalists to challenge CeSID projections.
+CeSID's initial projections gave the "yes" option a significant advantage, but as the evening progressed, they changed their projection and lowered the advantage of the "yes" option.
+This caused serious confusion among the general public and prompted journalists to challenge CeSID projections.
 After CeSID's announcement, thousands of people began to celebrate in the streets of every major city.
 However, after the CDT announcement, the public began to realize how close the result was.

 CDT stated that the results were too close to call.
-This was later confirmed with the official results, since only about 2,000 votes were over the required threshold (the votes of some 2 or 3 polling stations).
-They urged the public to remain calm and give time to the referendum commission to finish their job.
+This was later confirmed with the official results, since only about 2,000 votes were over the required threshold (the votes of two or three polling stations).
+They urged the public to remain calm and give time to the referendum commission to finish its job.

-Montenegrin prime minister Milo Đukanović first delayed his appearance in public, after learning how close the result was.
+Montenegrin prime minister Milo Đukanović first delayed his appearance in public after learning how close the result was.
 He finally appeared on Montenegrin television at about 01:40 CEST and said that after 99.85% of the votes had been counted, the percentage of votes for independence was 55.5%, and the remaining votes (6,236) could not change the outcome of the referendum.

 On the other side, de facto leader of the unionist bloc Predrag Bulatović said at a press conference around 00:15 CEST that "his sources" informed him that 54% had voted "yes", a figure below the 55% threshold.
 Predrag Bulatović had announced earlier that he would resign as opposition leader if the referendum was won by those favouring independence.

-František Lipka, the referendum commission president or Chairman of the Electoral Commission announced on Monday the 22 May 2006 that the preliminary results were 55.4% in favor of independence.
+František Lipka, the referendum commission president or Chairman of the Electoral Commission, announced on Monday the 22 May 2006, that the preliminary results were 55.4% in favor of independence.
 Prime Minister of the Republic of Montenegro Milo Đukanović held a press conference later that day.
-The press conference took place at 14:30, at the Congress Hall of the Government of the Republic of Montenegro.
+The press conference took place at 14:30 at the Congress Hall of the Government of the Republic of Montenegro.

 Because about 19,000 votes were still disputed, the Electoral Commission delayed the announcement of final results.
-The opposition demanded a full recount of the votes but this was rejected by the Commission and European observers, who stated that they were satisfied and they were sure that the vote had been free and fair.
+The opposition demanded a full recount of the votes, but this was rejected by the Commission and European observers, who stated that they were satisfied and they were sure that the vote had been free and fair.